Tranquility76/ARGUS-TV/README.md

   along with GNU Make; see the file COPYING.
 If not, write to the Free Software Foundation, 675 Mass Ave, Cambridge, MA 02139, USA. http://www.gnu.org/copyleft/gpl.html

+This fork mainly focuses on updating the MediaPortal client component so it fits to the latest MediaPortal version. (https://www.team-mediaportal.com/)